joomcode/trace-analysis/README.md

 But when calculating updated trace duration we should take into account order of span execution (sequential/parallel).
 There can be two extreme cases:
-- Sequential execution - total trace duration will be reduced on the same absolute value as optimized span.
+- Sequential execution - total trace duration will be reduced by the same absolute value as optimized span.

   ![](resources/optimization_seq.png)
 - Parallel execution (non-critical path) - total trace duration will be unchanged because our optimization does not affect critical path.